14islands/14islands-com-v2/app/blog/_posts/2015-03-06-the-good-the-bad-and-the-ugly-with-responsive-web-design.md

 og_image: /images/blog/talks/the-good-the-bad-and-the-ugly/the-good-the-bad-and-the-ugly.001.jpg
 ---

-# The good, the bad and the ugly with responsive web design
+# The good, the bad and&nbsp;the ugly with responsive web design

 One of the great benefits of attending conferences is that you get to meet interesting people and share ideas.